eleanorfrajka/AMOCatlas/docs/source/format_AC1.rst

 Note, if the link to the pdf is broken, here is a version downloaded in 2025 [oceansites_data_format_reference_manual.pdf](oceansites_data_format_reference_manual.pdf) which describes OceanSITES version 1.4.

-See [oceanSITES format](format_oceanSITES.rst) for some information about how oceanSITES format applies to the datasets collated with `amocarray`.
+See [oceanSITES format](format_oceanSITES.rst) for some information about how oceanSITES format applies to the datasets collated with `amocatlas`.

 2. File Format